platformsh/platformsh-docs/docs/src/languages/php/tuning.md

 Consult your framework's documentation to see if there are recommendations for optimal preload configuration or ready-to-use preload scripts.

-OPcache is only available on PHP 7.4+.
+OPcache is only available on PHP 7.4+ and uses PHP-CGI.
 If your PHP version doesn't support OPcache, this is a good reason to upgrade.

 Note that the only way to clear the preload cache is by [restarting PHP-FPM](#restart-php-fpm).